utkarshkushi/DomainSale/README.md

  require( whiteListedAddresses[_refferedBy] > 0 , "not white listed");
  and give the custom refferal percentage

- ## If later is the case please tell me so that i can make the changes
+ ## If latter is the case please tell me so that i can make the changes